Citation, DOI & article data

 It has been also used for diagnostic purposes and treatment in supraventricular tachycardia 3.

 Adenosine binds non-selectively to A1, A2A, A2B and A3 receptors of which activation of A2A receptors lead to coronary vasodilation, which is required for the cardiac stress test 1,3.

 Activation of A1, A2B and A3 receptors can lead to bronchospasm and atrioventricular block 1.

 Adenosine has a half-life of 10-30 seconds.

-The usual dosage used on cardiac stress test is the following 1,2:
+The usual dosage used on cardiac stress tests is the following 1,2:

-if there is no increase in heart rate by 10 bpm or drop in blood pressure by ≥ 10 mmHg after 2-3 min of infusion an increase to 210 µg/kg might be considered subject to local and institutional norms 2.
+if there is no increase in heart rate by 10 beats per minute (bpm) or drop in blood pressure by ≥10 mmHg after 2-3 min of infusion an increase to 210 µg/kg might be considered subject to local and institutional norms 2.

 Contraindications of adenosine include 1,2:

 - acute myocardial infarction

 - active bronchoconstriction, asthma or bronchospastic disease requiring regular inhaler use